Our People

 Lesley Giroday

 Regional Board DirectorLesley is a retired lawyer who worked for the East Kootenay Environmental Society (Wildsight’s precursor) as a campaigner between 1992-1998.
 Lesley established the Elk Valley Conservation Society which evolved into Wildsight’s Elk Valley Branch, negotiated the East Kootenay CORE Land Use Plan with the environmental sector, and was on the originating steering committee of the Yellowstone to Yukon Conservation Initiative.
-In her legal practice, she provided advice to First Nations on a variety... -
+In her legal... -

 Margie Jamieson

-Regional Vice-ChairI feel fortunate to have lived in the Rocky Mountain Trench for over 30 years and have been able to play and work in my front-yard, the Rocky Mountains and my backyard, the Purcell Mountains.
+Board Vice-ChairI feel fortunate to have lived in the Rocky Mountain Trench for over 30 years and have been able to play and work in my front-yard, the Rocky Mountains and my backyard, the Purcell Mountains.
 My history with Wildsight is as old as the organization.
 As a founding member, I have been a proud supporter for many years.
-I have worked on many campaigns but am most proud of the Purcell Wilderness Conservancy... -
+I have worked on many... -

 Woody Maguire